When we toasted the new year in 2019, it’s safe to say none of us imagined we’d spend most of the year stuck indoors, avoiding a global pandemic.

 And packing on extra pounds became so common that it was dubbed the “Quarantine 15.”

-So as we round the corner into 2021 —and we can finally start to see the light at the end of this long, weird tunnel — here’s our list of COVID habits to leave in the past.
+Now that we can finally start to see the light at the end of this long, weird tunnel — here’s our list of COVID habits to leave in the past.

 1. Stress Eating